wdoogz/wdoogz.github.io/_posts/2020-04-09-at-home-monitoring.markdown

 ---

 ### Telegraf
 So now we covered graphs, metrics, and storing them.
 How the hell do we get them from each machine?!
 So Telegraf is a barebones application it just runs in the background without anyone ever knowing.
 It's one of those things you set it loose and it works.
 Telegraf has hundreds of built in checks written in GoLang to go sift through system stats and grab info on them.
-You can just turn on a check and it'll gather all the default metrics from your system :D.
+You can just turn on a check and it'll gather all the default metrics from your system :smile:.
 So once Telegraf gets the data it sends it to the configured InfluxDB database and authenticates as a specified user.
 If you made it this far you are probably going insane, but most of all you probably just realized I explained the whole system backwards.

-Computer <- Telegraf -> InfluxDB <- Grafana -> Graphs
+:computer: <- Telegraf -> InfluxDB <- Grafana -> :chart_with_upwards_trend:

 Telegraf gets metrics from the computer, sends them to InfluxDB, and Grafana connects to the database and then graphs the metrics.